-Investigators at MIT: Professor Munther Dahleh, Dr. Mardavij Roozbehani, Professor Asuman Ozdaglar, and Professor Konstantin Turitsyn
+Investigators at MIT: Professor Munther A. Dahleh, Dr. Mardavij Roozbehani, Professor Asu Ozdaglar, and Professor Konstantin Turitsyn

 Investigators at Masdar Institute: Professors Jacob Crandall, Khaled Elbassioni, Vinod Khadkikar, and Mohamed El Moursi

 Power systems in Abu Dhabi and the GCC countries are expected to evolve rapidly over the next few decades to incorporate new and existing technologies in power generation, demand response, and grid operation via sophisticated sensing, communication, and distributed control.
 As a result, local and regional energy networks evolve to large-scale, complex, and highly-optimized interconnected systems with more exogenous and endogenous uncertainty, and more feedback loops to mitigate the uncertainties.
 While such systems may perform well under normal operating conditions, they can exhibit fragility in response to certain large or small disturbances that can directly lead to, or increase the probability of extremely disruptive events including large blackouts and cascades of failures.
 Such fragility in interconnected systems is characterized by systemic risk or endogenous risk, which, in power systems, arises from the dynamic and complex interactions that exist across the physical layer (the grid, loads, generators) and the multiple coexisting decision-makers within both the cyber layer (communication and control mechanisms) and the energy market layer.